Current conventional mortgage rates

 How are conventional mortgage rates determined?

-Lenders typically base fixed-interest mortgage rates on two factors – 10-year Treasury rates and demand by investors in mortgage-backed instruments.
-(Even so, mortgage rate movements are notoriously difficult to predict.)
-Adjustable-rate mortgages, meanwhile, are based on the secured overnight financing rate (SOFR).
-When you borrow, a variety of factors affect the rate you pay.
-Lenders include such things as your credit score, your debt-to-income (DTI) ratio and your loan-to-value (LTV) ratio.
+Mortgage lenders determine the fixed rates on conventional mortgages based on two main factors: 10-year Treasury rates and demand by investors in mortgage-backed instruments.
+For an adjustable-rate conventional loan, lenders look to the Secured Overnight Financing Rate (SOFR).
+When you borrow, a variety of factors affect the rate you pay, including your credit score, debt-to-income (DTI) ratio and loan-to-value (LTV) ratio.
+Here’s more on how to get the best mortgage rate.

 Conventional loan requirements